dhmunro/dudley/docs/python.rst

 Except for the "w" modes, if `bdfile` already exists, it must begin with a Dudley signature, and have its Dudley layout appended to the end of the file.
 If `openbd` is creating the file, it will have this format.
-In other words, Dudley acts like HDF5 or ather self-describing binary file format libraries for this `openbd` call.
+In other words, Dudley acts like HDF5 or other self-describing binary file format libraries for this `openbd` call.

 (More complex scenarios involve optional `dud` and `params` arguments to